tardate/LittleArduinoProjects/README.md

 # Little Arduino Projects

-An ever-growing collection of Arduino and related electronics projects.
+My collection of Arduino and related electronics projects.
-Some are very trivial, their inclusion here perhaps more a measure of my OCD than anything else!
+Some are extremely trivial, their inclusion here perhaps more a measure of my OCD than anything else!
 Many are variations of things found wild on the net, or inspired by ideas from the following sources:

 * [Arduino Cookbook (O'Reilly)](http://www.amazon.com/gp/product/1449313876/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1449313876&linkCode=as2&tag=itsaprli-20&linkId=5F6YF3D5RCEZYXUU)